geoserver/geoserver/doc/en/developer/source/policies/review.rst

 For GeoServer developers there is no hard policy relating to code review such that every line of code needs to be reviewed, over time we have adopted the following practice:

 * if the change is to a core module and the developer does not have core commit access it requires a pull request and formal review
-* if the change is non-trivial and to a core module, it should be be handed as a pull-request
+* if the change is non-trivial and to a core module, it should be handed as a pull-request
 * if the change is local to a module the developer maintains it usually does not require a review
 * community modules are a playground for experimentation - collaborate with the module maintainer as appropriate